ATIA 2022 Session Strands

 Luis Pérez, Ph.
 D., Technical Assistance Specialist, National Center on Accessible Materials for Learning (AEM Center) at CAST, Representing the Inclusive Learning Network, International Society for Technology in Education

-Sessions in this strand focus on the effective implementation of assistive technology with students in early childhood and K-12 educational programs, including virtual classrooms and homeschooling environments.
-Presentation proposals should be submitted from AT specialists, teachers, parents, related service providers, and/or support staff working with students who have learning disabilities, intellectual disabilities, autism, and/or multiple disabilities.
+Submissions in this strand should focus on the effective implementation of assistive technology with students in early childhood, K-12 educational programs and postsecondary university/community colleges and trade schools.
+Sessions in this strand focus on the implementation of assistive technology, alternative instructional material, and other accommodations within face-to-face, remote, and homeschooling environments.
+Presentation proposals should be submitted from AT professionals, educators, parents, disability student service providers (DSSP), and/or support staff working with students who have learning disabilities, dyslexia, intellectual disabilities, autism, and/or multiple disabilities (sessions for students with vision and/or hearing impairments should be submitted to the Sensory Strand).
 Students and pre-service teachers are especially welcome as part of the presentation team.
-Submissions on assistive technology implementation are encouraged, and presentations of multiple products or systems are preferred over single-product-related presentations.
-It is imperative, since ATIA is an assistive technology conference, that your presentation addresses the use of technology within EI-K12 situations.

 Topics include but are not limited to: